Colaberry/scala-course-projects-lokesh973/Final projects/README.md

 Dataset:

 The dataset that being used is of genome data which is a csv file with records of different samples.
+This data file is uploaded to the current folder.

 To build this project using Akka micro services, four individual micro services are defined.